scicloj/clojure-data-tutorials/README.md

-# The Clojure Data Scrapbook project
+# The Clojure Data Tutorials project

 <img src="https://scicloj.github.io/sci-cloj-logo-transparent.png" alt="SciCloj logo" width="100" align="right"/>

-This project builds [The Clojure Data Scrapbook](https://scicloj.github.io/clojure-data-scrapbook/) that contains Community-contributed examples for the emerging Clojure data stack.
+This project builds [The Clojure Data Tutorials](https://scicloj.github.io/clojure-data-tutorials/) that contains Community-contributed tutorials for the emerging Clojure data stack.

-You can interact with the examples by cloning this project and starting a REPL.
+You can interact with the tutorials by cloning this project and starting a REPL.

 This project is part of the [SciCloj community](https://scicloj.github.io/docs/community/about/).